AdobeDocs/analytics-platform.en/help/components/audiences/publish.md

 ## What happens after an audience is created {#after-audience-created}

 After you have created an audience, Adobe creates an Experience Platform streaming segment for each new CJA audience.
+An AEP streaming segment will only be created if the organization is set up for streaming segmentation.

 * The AEP segment shares the same name/description as the CJA audience, but the name will be appended with the CJA audience ID to ensure that it is unique.
 * If the CJA audience name/description changes, the AEP segment name/description reflects that change as well.